franik7/RegWave-Description/README.md

 - All processed regulatory articles (title, URL, source, date, category, summary, full text)
 - AI-generated categories and summaries
 - 384-dimension embedding vectors (one per article, in a `vector(384)` column)
-- User decisions (approve/decline/unsure) with notes and timestamps
+- User triage decisions (relevant / irrelevant / review later) with notes and timestamps
-- Decision history and reviewer notes
+- User subscriptions for the email digest (frequency, regulators, themes)

 **How vector search works:**
 A PostgreSQL function called `search_items()` is stored inside the database.
 When called with a query vector, it uses pgvector's `<=>` operator to compute cosine similarity between the query and every stored article embedding, returning the closest matches: